 Working for Marcus is a theatre in education programme run with students in years 8-13 (ages 13 upwards).
-It is an age appropriate and well researched programme designed specifically to raise awareness around the topics of child exploitation.
+It is an age appropriate and well researched programme designed specifically to raise awareness around the topics of child exploitation and knife crime.

 Working for Marcus was created and delivered by Loudmouth Education and Training.
 The company has been delivering Relationships, Sex and Health Education (RSHE) since 1994 and has reached over one million children, young people, professionals and parents across the UK.
 The programme, Working for Marcus, links directly to the Government's RSHE statutory curriculum that states that pupils should...

-- know how sexual consent, sexual exploitation, grooming and coercion can affect current and future relationships. - be made aware of the relevant legal position on sexual exploitation, violence and exploitation by gangs, extremism/radicalisation and criminal exploitation including 'county lines'.
+- Relationships, Sexual Health and Health Education (RSHE) should ensure that grooming, sexual exploitation and domestic abuse, including coercive and controlling behaviour, should be addressed sensitively and clearly. - Pupils should know how sexual consent, sexual exploitation, grooming and coercion can affect current and future relationships. - Pupils should be made aware of the relevant legal position on criminal exploitation (for example, through gang involvement or 'county lines' drugs operations)